 - Glaucoma, history of or

 - Osteoporosis, family history of—Use with caution.
 May make these conditions worse.

 - Measles or

 - Herpes simplex (virus) infection of the eye or

-- Injury to the nose (recent) or
+- Injury to the nose, recent or

-- Nose surgery (recent) or
+- Nose surgery, recent or

-Proper Use of fluticasone
+Proper use of Veramyst

 This section provides information on the proper use of a number of products that contain fluticasone.
 It may not be specific to Veramyst.
 Please read with care.

 This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.